 You may be having a mastectomy.
 This is surgery to remove your breast.
 Most often, a mastectomy is done to treat breast cancer.
 Sometimes it is done to prevent cancer in women who have a high risk of getting breast cancer in the future.
 You may also have breast reconstruction.
 This is surgery to create a new breast after mastectomy.

-Below are some questions you may want to ask your health care provider about mastectomy and breast reconstruction.
+Below are questions you may want to ask your health care provider about mastectomy and breast reconstruction.

 What is the best treatment for my type of breast cancer?